 Irving Resources Inc. (the "Company" or "Irving") was incorporated under the Business Corporations Act (British Columbia) on August 28, 2015 under the name 1047431 B.C.
 Ltd. and changed its name on September 23, 2015 to Irving Resources Inc. The Company's corporate office is located at 999 Canada Place, Suite 404, Vancouver, BC V6C 3E2.
+The Company's shares trade on the Canadian Securities Exchange under the symbol "IRV" and during the period ended November 30, 2020, the Company began trading in the United States on the OTCQX International Exchange under the symbol "IRVRF".

 These condensed interim consolidated financial statements have been prepared on a going concern basis which assumes the Company will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
-As at August 31, 2020, the Company had working capital of \$11,468,727 (February 29, 2020 - \$11,764,418).
+As at November 30, 2020, the Company had working capital of \$9,901,066 (February 29, 2020 - \$11,764,418).
 Management estimates these funds are sufficient to meet its immediate liquidity requirements as well as those for the next twelve months.